In this fun training, you will learn some important qualities that Montessori Sensorial materials must have.

-Students are given complete freedom to select their own work and to roam about.
+Students possess complete freedom to select their own work and to roam about.

-Remember that in order to be successful in gaining independence, a child should have the freedom to explore and choose his or her works and also have freedom of movement.
+Remember that in order to be successful in gaining independence, a child should have the freedom to explore.
+Additionally, they choose his or her works and also have freedom of movement.

 This allows for the child to explore and experience the five senses within the safe confines of the prepared environment.

 As I always say, in Montessori, we control the environment, not the child.

 Dr. Maria Montessori, the mastermind behind The Montessori Philosophy of education, saw the development of a child as a whole process that everyone values and respects.